/

 FactorMaster of Engineering (M.Eng.)Master of Science (M.S.) in Engineering

-Duration1-1.5 years (typically shorter than M.S. programs).1.5–2 years, with the time needed to complete the thesis adding to that.
+Duration1-Takes 1–1.5 years (typically shorter than M.S. programs)Requires 1.5–2 years, including time to complete the thesis.

-Coursework StructureFocus on required coursework and technical electives to build practical knowledge and abilities.Electives, research, and basic courses take center stage.
+Coursework StructureCenters on required coursework and technical electives to build practical skills and knowledge.Highlights electives, foundational courses, and research-focused learning.

 Specializations Available